jgauthi/poc_symfony3_fosrestbundle/README.md

-Symfony Learning
+POC Symfony 3 FosRestBundle
 ===========
-A Symfony project created on January 26, 2018, to learn the framework :-).

 ## Prerequisites

-* The PHP version must be greater than or equal to PHP 5.5.9
+* The PHP version must be greater than or equal to PHP 7.2
 * The SQLite 3 extension must be enabled
 * The JSON extension must be enabled
 * The Ctype extension must be enabled